wader/fq/format/midi/midi.md

 ### Notes

-1. Only supports the MIDI 1.0 specification.
+1. Only supports the MIDI 1.0 MIDI file specification.
+2. Only supports _MThd_ and _MTrk_ chunks.
-2. Does only basic validation on the MIDI data.
+3. Does only basic validation on the MIDI data.

 ### Sample queries